 social insurance (PRSI) contributions

 The employer must pay the employee with a disability the going rate for the job.
 This must be at least the statutory minimum wage.
 These terms and conditions of employment should be set out in the employee’s contract.

 Rate of payment

 The base wage subsidy paid to private sector employers who employ people with a disability is €6.30 per hour.

 To apply for the Wage Subsidy Scheme:

-- the employee fills out the employee application form (see below) and meets a DEASP Case Officer to register on the WSS system as someone with a disability
+the employee fills out the employee application form (see below) and meets a Case Officer from the department to register on the WSS system as someone with a disability

 If an application is approved, the department will write to the employer and employee to confirm the terms of approval.